-There is the kind of bag that you basically strap on to make your way into the woods or the one you usually get when you want to take an adventure into some remote location with your friends for a retreat.
+There is the bag you strap on to make your way into the woods or the one you usually get when you want to take an adventure into some remote location with your friends for a retreat.
 This is a perfect bag for those who plan to disappear into the forest until you are sure that the disaster has passed and everything has eased up.

-The good thing, especially for those who live in such disaster-prone areas, is that today there may be warnings beforehand about the possibility of a disaster striking.
+The good thing, especially for those who live in disaster-prone areas, is that today there may be warnings beforehand about the possibility of a disaster striking.
 As a result, you have more time to get your act together.
 Notwithstanding this, you have to make sure that you prepare beforehand to be ready for the challenge ahead.

 Now that we know how much weight you are supposed to carry let’s move from the theory into reality.
 Think about it.
-Are you really ready and prepared to walk for three days straight with 50 pounds on your back?
+Are you ready and prepared to walk for three days straight with 50 pounds on your back?
 Remember that this is three days on perhaps different terrain, maybe rugged.

 But how do we get out of this mess?